Previous • 1 • 2 3 • Guitar@LCC

 Hardshell cases tend to be heavy and bulky so bikers and hikers may wish to trade some protection for a lighter load.
 Gig bags are lightweight backback-like cases made of nylon.
 The average gig bag costs between $25 and $75, with more expensive models sporting thick padding, luggage grade fabrics, metal hardware, pockets galore and ergonomic straps.
 The fashion conscious plucker can purchase designer gig bags with exotic fabrics and leather.
 There are even sports and blue collar culture oriented bag designs like Body Glove and Dickies.

 Taking Care of Your Guitar

-Guitars normally require very little maintenance.
-However, a little care in handling and storage will protect your investment for many years to come.
+Guitars normally require little maintenance.
+However, care in handling and storage will protect your investment for many years to come.

 - Never expose your guitar to high heat and humidity.
 For example, don't leave your guitar in a hot car or in direct sunlight.
 Typical heat damage consists of warped soundboards and unglued (detached) bridges.

 - Never lean your guitar on furniture or the wall.
 The guitar is unstable (the lower bout is round) and can easily fall and be damaged.
 Always store your guitar in a case or on a guitar stand.